-This program will be in an accelerated online modality, therefore prospective students should be willing to engage in online coursework, have internet access and a computer.
+The Pacific Oaks College BSW program operates in an accelerated online modality, therefore prospective students should be willing to engage in online coursework, have internet access and a computer.
 Students looking to complete their bachelor's degree or transferring from a community college are also ideal candidates.
-People wanting to pursue a generalist macro (i.e. policy change and program implementation) or micro (case management, care coordinator, healthcare/discharge social work) would be interested in this degree.
+Individuals seeking to pursue a generalist macro (i.e., policy change and program implementation) or micro (case management, care coordinator, healthcare/discharge social work) curriculum may be attracted to the benefits in acquiring this generalist Social Work degree.